-Coalescent filters are sometimes used as a part compressed air treatment when the presence of compressor oil or lubricating oil in the air stream creates an issue.
+Coalescent filters are sometimes used as a compressed air treatment when the presence of compressor oil or lubricating oil amongst other contaminants are in the air stream creates an issue.

 The coalescent element inside a coalescent compressed air filter is often made of glass fibers.

 The coalescent element is designed to force the compressed air stream through tortuous air paths.
 In so doing, the coalescent element will trap free oil onto the filter material.
 And, by the process of adsorption, “coalesce” oil vapor in the compressed air stream into tiny droplets of oil which gather and drip down – usually on the inside of the coalescent element – into the “quiet zone” at the bottom of the filter bowl.

 When the filter bowl is drained, either manually or with an automatic drain, the contents of the filter bowl, the trapped water and oil mix removed from the compressed air stream, are eliminated.

 The waste material from the coalescent filter bowl is considered “hazardous waste” in terms of its impact on the environment, so care must be taken in the disposal of it.